Is Russia running out of tanks?

 It looks a bit different then.

-Although Russian tank losses fluctuate a bit, the downward trend over a few months is quite clear.
+Although Russian tank losses fluctuate, the downward trend over a few months is quite clear.
 There are a few days left before this month ends, but the average so far in May is: 4.75/tanks per day.

 So, these are not uniquely low numbers, but it is a downward trend.

-Does it mean that Russia is actually starting to run out of tanks?
+Does this mean that Russia is actually starting to run out of tanks?

-Let’s look at a couple of other periods during the war where tank losses have been low to see if we can learn something from it.
+Let’s look at a couple of other periods during the war where tank losses have been low to see if we can learn anything from it.

-In the first months of the year, the fighting was about Bachmut, and by the end of March, the Russians unfortunately managed to take the city but with enormous losses.
+In the first months of the year, there was fighting for Bachmut, and by the end of March, the Russians unfortunately managed to take the city but with enormous losses.

-After that, the intensity from both sides decreased significantly.
+After that, the intensity decreased significantly from both sides.

 In early May, there was a short period where the seven-day average per day was as low as: 1.43 tanks/day.